nihilisticneuralnet/Logorrhea/README.md

 ## Future

 - [] user can control variables (custom prompt, temp, small vs big params)
-- [] Introduce an external “environment token” that changes slowly (like temperature or season)
 - [] user can interrupt in bt (idk why might delte this)
 - [] never eneding conversation util paused (memory handle)
 - [] FROTEND FOR CHAT OR ATLEAST LOGS OF CHATS